-Configuring Cross-Cloud Auto-fulfillment
+Configuring Cross-Cloud Auto-Fulfillment¶

-If you want to automatically replicate the data product associated with your listing to other Snowflake regions, configure Cross-Cloud Auto-fulfillment.
+If you want to automatically replicate the data product associated with your listing to other Snowflake regions, configure Cross-Cloud Auto-Fulfillment.

 By using auto-fulfillment, you can avoid manually replicating your data products and approving requests for your listings, helping consumers access your listings faster.